dev77-07/hass-dreo/contributing.md

 ### Emulator Setup

+1. Install Android Studio
 1. Create an emulator using a non-Google Play Store version
 1. Download a Dreo app APK from any of the various Google Play Store downloaders
+1. Install the APK on the emulator using the adb command

 ### Frida to Defeat Certificate Pinning - Part 1
 The Dreo app uses certificate pinning.
 You can use *Frida* to get around that.
 Full instructions are here: https://httptoolkit.com/blog/frida-certificate-pinning.
 The following are the steps I followed: